PyO3/pyo3/README.md

 sudo apt install python3-dev python-dev
 ```

-### Cross Compiling

-Cross compiling Pyo3 modules requires setting the following environment
-variables:

-- `PYO3_CROSS_INCLUDE_DIR`: This variable must be set to the directory
-   containing the headers for the target's python interpreter.
-- `PYO3_CROSS_LIB_DIR`: This variable must be set to the directory
-   containing the target's libpython DSO.

 ## Using rust from python

 Pyo3 can be used to generate a native python module.